Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This Statistic highlights Kimberly-Clark’s Revenue by Segment from Q1 2016 onwards, split across Consumer tissue, K-C Professional, Personal care, and Corporate and other, on a quarterly basis.
+This Statistic highlights Kimberly-Clark’s Revenue by Segment, split across Consumer tissue, K-C Professional, Personal care, and Corporate and other, reported on a quarterly basis from Q1 2016 onwards.

 Kimberly-Clark is a global corporation that is dedicated to leading the world in basics for a better life via product innovation and the development of their personal care, consumer tissue, and K-C Professional brands.
 They are primarily involved in the production and sale of a diverse variety of goods, the majority of which are manufactured from natural or synthetic fibres, and employ sophisticated technology in fibres, nonwovens, and absorbency.